How to Have a Frugal $42 Weekly Grocery Budget

 Breakfast

-For our meal plan scenario, we’re going to have oatmeal for breakfast each morning.
+For our meal plan scenario, we’re going to cook, and the kids have oatmeal for breakfast each morning.

 You can get two 42 oz canisters of Great Value Oatmeal at Walmart for around $5.
 This should be enough for a week’s worth of breakfast for a family of 4.
 You could also purchase a 25 lb bag of oatmeal for $33 at Sam’s Club.
 That should feed your family of 4 for two months.

-If you need something a bit more filling, then alternate between a hard boiled egg or a slice of toast with peanut butter.
+If you require eating something a bit more filling, then alternate between a hard-boiled egg or a slice of toast with peanut butter.

 Lunch

-Lunches are going to be simple, as well: leftovers and PBJ sandwiches.
+Lunches are going to be a little rock simple, as well: leftovers and PBJ sandwiches.
 Those are simple, kid-friendly, and inexpensive.

 Shopping Lists for Your Frugal Grocery Budget